 - the payment should not be called ex gratia; and

-- you should get advice about the deed to see if you need to sign it and to check if the other terms in it are fair.
+- you should get advice about the deed to see if you need to sign it at all, and if you do decide to sign, to check if the other terms in it are fair.

 What to look for:

-- time frame to pay the ex gratia payment to you; and
+- time frame for the other party to pay the ex gratia payment to you; and

 - any conditions you need to meet to get the ex gratia payment e.g. return company property etc.